mschaeffer53/Marcel_CodeGuildPDX/capstone_proposal.md

  Users can click on dog profiles to get more details about the dog (e.g. name, breed, age, pictures, rewards).

  *Recovering a lost dog*

  Non-owners of the dog:
- -Can report a "soft-recovery" (i.e. the dog is found but not returned to the owner).
+ - Can report a "soft-recovery" (i.e. the dog is found but not returned to the owner).
- -Owners will be alerted of the "soft-recovery" and the two parties will be able to contact each other.
+ - Owners will be alerted of the "soft-recovery" and the two parties will be able to contact each other.

  Owners of the dog:
- -Can report a "hard-recover" (i.e. the dog is home).
+ - Can report a "hard-recover" (i.e. the dog is home).
- -The instances of the dog on the map will be removed.
+ - The instances of the dog on the map will be removed.
- -Post a success story.
+ - Post a success story.
- -Send a reward to "soft-recovery" user.
+ - Send a reward to "soft-recovery" user.

  *Other possible features*
   - A fun point reward system to game-ify the app.
 You get points for spotting dogs and recovering them.
 Unlock flair and different levels of awesomeness.